weeve-modules/data-plotter/README.md

 ## Description

 This module collects some amount of data (Sample Size) and then plots them together.
 Later the module sends the graph as the PNG file to the next module.
+Since the module outputs `multipart/form-data` instead of `application/json`, currently only [Gmail](https://github.com/weeve-modules/gmail) module in weeve suite accepts the output of this module.

 ## Environment Variables